sol/doctest/README.markdown

 On Windows it's `C:\Documents And Settings\user\Application Data\cabal\bin`.

-Fore more information, see the [section on paths in the Cabal User Guide] (http://www.haskell.org/cabal/users-guide/installing-packages.html#paths-in-the-simple-build-system).
+For more information, see the [section on paths in the Cabal User Guide] (http://www.haskell.org/cabal/users-guide/installing-packages.html#paths-in-the-simple-build-system).

 ## Usage